foster95/kytchentable/README.md

 updated the reservation model, and split the time and the date so that this would show up correctly.

 #### Reservation date could change to past date
-I noticed that whilst customers couldn't immediately book a date in the past, this didn't stop the booker or the administrator being able to go in and change the booking seperately to the past.
+I noticed that whilst customers couldn't immediately book a date in the past, this didn't stop the booker or the administrator being able to go in and change the booking separately to the past.
 To combat this, I added an additional layer of validation at the model level which disabled customers from changing the date to the past.
 To do this I added the following code to the reservation model to ensure the data is sent cleanly:

             def clean(self):
             """Prevent saving or editing reservations in the past."""